lithops-cloud/lithops/docs/api_storage.md

 # Lithops Storage API Details

-Lithops allows to create a Storage instance and abstract away the backend implementation details.
-The standard way to get everything set up is to import the lithops `Storage` class and create an instance.
+Lithops allows to create a **Storage** instance and abstract away the backend implementation details.
+The standard way to get an Storage object set up is to import the lithops `Storage` class and create an instance.

 **Storage(\*\*kwargs)**